Lucas-vdr-Horst/VIS-group-C/README.md

 ## Setup

 ### Dataset
-Create in `intersections/` a foler for each intersection with the name of the intersection,
+Create in `intersections/` a folder for each intersection with the name of the intersection,
 All files relevant of the intersection should be in that folder.
 For example:
 ```
 intersections
-├── Original
-│   ├── BOS211.csv
-│   └── BOS210.csv
 ├── BOS210
 │   ├── 79190154_BOS210_ITF_COMPLETE.xml
 │   └── new_BOS210.csv